 Find a pumpkin patch near you.

-It's officially October, and that means the season for the time-honored tradition of heading to the pumpkin patch in search of the perfect pumpkin for your front porch is here.
+October marks the start to the time-honored tradition of heading to the pumpkin patch in search of the perfect pumpkin for your front porch.
 From coast to coast, these bright orange gourds will begin to show up on doorsteps around the first weekend in October.

 Best Pumpkin Patches in the West